jordansissel/packer/NOTES.md

   What about libraries and other support tools?
 Are we relying on the main system to provide this?
 * there's no indication as to what the file name of the tarball should be.
+* the how and what of inputs to bin/packer is not given (flags, parameters, etc?)

 ### Deviation